Translate HubSpot Forms

 3. Add Initialization Options

-Add any desired options to the Localize.initialize() calls above, check here for the full list of possible options.
+Add any desired options to the Localize.initialize() call above, check here for the full list of possible options.

 Some popular options include: